-The following information is for fans who are travelling to Yeovil Town on Saturday (5.20pm).
+The following information is provided for fans who are travelling to Yeovil on Saturday for the rearranged fixture.

 From the North & South West